haotian2006/RbxDocs/src/content/tags/Fsm.md

 The benefit of using FSMs is to clearly separate state behaviors making systems easier to manage and understand.

 ##### Use case:

-Consider a NPC system with 3 actions: Idle, Attacking, Fleeing.
+Consider a system where a npc has 3 states: Idle, Attacking, Fleeing.

 ##### In this case: